peleion/bitcoind/README.md

 # bitcoind-docker

 Docker to build bitcoind (core) from source using Fedora.
-It pulls the latest production sources from github, compiles from source then copies executables to a new docker to minimize container/image size.
+It pulls the latest production sources from github, compiles from source (including backward-compatible BerkeleyDB for old wallets) then copies executables to a new docker to minimize container/image size.

 You must be running at least Docker version 17.05 as this utilizes a multistage build.
 You could split the Dockerfile into two separate passes if you use an older version of Docker.